 - Obesity is common; once the child has reached 75 cm there tends to be a disproportionate increase in weight compared with height.

-- Ear, nose and throat abnormalities such as otitis media, upper respiratory tract obstruction, deafness, speech delay, and jaw malocclusion can also lead to disabilities in communication and learning.
+- Ear, nose and throat abnormalities such as recurrent otitis media, upper respiratory tract obstruction, deafness, speech delay, and jaw malocclusion can also lead to disabilities in communication and learning.

 - Respiratory complications may include apnoea (including obstructive sleep apnoea) and abnormalities of gas exchange.
 Children with respiratory dysfunction may be associated with cognitive deficit.